Message title: No Condemnation, It Is Christ That Died! Romans 8:33,34

 Let us pray.

-Father, we thank Thee for Thy Word.
-And we pray that Thou would apply it unto our hearts today.
-In Jesus’ name, Amen.
+Father, we thank Thee for Thy precious Word.
+We pray that it may be bound this day upon our heart.
+In Jesus’ name do we pray, Amen.